 The term cerebral palsy (CP) refers to a neurological disorder that appears in infancy or early childhood and permanently impairs the child’s ability to move, maintain balance, and posture.
 “Cerebral” means brain, and “palsy” refers to weakness or problems using muscles.
 Though CP distorts muscle movement, the cause is not a disorder in the muscles or nerves but from injury to or abnormality in parts of the brain controlling muscle movement.

-To preserve legal remedies when CP is suspected or diagnosed, a family should promptly contact experienced medical negligence attorneys to investigate the cause and protect your rights before they are barred forever.
-If medical malpractice caused brain injury, your child and family may be entitled to reimbursement for the harms and losses.
+To preserve legal remedies when CP is suspected or diagnosed, a family should promptly contact experienced Michigan medical malpractice attorneys to investigate the cause and protect your rights before they are barred forever.
+If medical malpractice caused a brain injury, your child and family may be entitled to reimbursement for the harms and losses.

-Determining cause may make your child eligible for medical assistance and care.
-If you believe your child suffered an injury at birth that caused cerebral palsy, promptly seek help from an experienced birth-injury legal team.
-The attorneys and medical advisors of Buchanan & Buchanan can determine if medical negligence was the cause.
+Determining the cause may make your child eligible for medical assistance and care.
+If you believe your child suffered an injury at birth that caused cerebral palsy, promptly seek help from an experienced Michigan birth injury lawyer.
+The Michigan injury attorneys and medical advisers of Buchanan Firm can quickly determine if medical negligence was the cause.

 There is no cure for cerebral palsy.
-However treatments maximize function and physical strength, prevent complications, and improve quality of life.
-It is important for parents to educate themselves about available treatments, and strive to enhance a CP child’s achievements and progress toward independence.
+However, treatments maximize the function and physical strength of the child, prevent complications, and improve quality of life.
+It is important for parents to educate themselves about treatments, and strive to enhance a CP child’s achievements and progress toward independence.

 Medical treatment often requires a team of a pediatrician, social worker, nurses, occupational therapists, speech therapists, physical therapists, and other medical specialists (e.g., neurologist, rehabilitation physician, pulmonologist, and gastroenterologist).
-Common treatments include:
+Common treatments are:

 Other therapies include:

 There are resources and programs that provide information and opportunities to advance independence and productivity.
-They provide excellent information about condition, medical treatment, and support networks.
+They provide excellent information about conditions, medical treatment, and support networks.
 Helpful organizations include:

-Besides national organizations, United Cerebral Palsy of Michigan (UCP) is an excellent in-state organization.
-UCP provides guidance on local resources and services, and promotes networking with other Michigan families.
+Besides national organizations, the United Cerebral Palsy of Michigan (UCP) is an excellent in-state organization.
+UCP provides guidance on local resources and services and promotes networking with other Michigan families.